 - Vitagene DNA Test Kit: Health + Ancestry Personal Genetic Reports

-Smart speaker: There are quite a few options for smart hubs, but if they don’t already have one, starting with a simple one would probably be the best option.
+There are quite a few options for smart hubs, but if they don’t already have one, starting with a simple one would probably be the best option.
 Not sure what to buy?
-Check out Consumer Report’s Best Smart Speaker for 2018
+Check out Consumer Report’s Best Smart Speaker of the year

 - Emerson Sensi Wi-Fi Thermostat for Smart Home, DIY Version, Works with Alexa, Energy Star Certified: We have this smart thermostat and it is affordable and easy to use.
 I love being able to control it from the app, whether I don’t want to get out of bed to turn the heat up, or we adjust the temperature remotely when we are out of town.
 Other smart thermometers here.